 Good advice comes in unexpected places.

 During a recent bout of writer’s block, I was hustling to grab some coffee and get back to the piano when this caught my eye.
-It made me remember that I once had to wear the Cialis on sale corporate noose every day… So I chilled the hell out, enjoyed my coffee, took a long route back, and ended up finishing the song.
+It made me remember that I once had to wear the Viagra for sale cheapest corporate noose every day… So I chilled the hell out, enjoyed my coffee, took a long route back, and ended up finishing the song.
 Thanks to whoever donated their tie to inadvertently help me finish a new tune.